 - Vectors.
 Graphical addition, boat-on-a-river problems, direction conventions, & vactor notation.
 Physics.

 - Vector Notation.
 Magnitude-direction notation & unit vector notation explained and demonstrated.
 Physics.

 Light & Colour

-- Basic Concepts of Light.
+- Basic Light Concepts.
 An introduction to light.
 Grade 8.

 - Light Sources.
 Notes on incandescent and luminescent sources.
 Grade 8.